 - customer’s booking information,

 - as well as required and available connection time.

 The example above highlights the connection time (available versus required) prominently in the center of each misconnection.
 The colored beads show at a glance which and how many passengers are affected.
 Thus, the criticality for each individual case can be accessed immediately.

 # 22 Aircraft Map

 Especially pilots and cabin crew depend on detailed and up-to-date information about the status of their next flight.
 Use an aircraft map to display real-time ground process information next to compartment load in a highly condensed visual.

 # 23 Aircraft List

 Last but not least … Use an aircraft list to provide an overview of your fleet together with its most important KPIs.
-In this way, you are able to monitor the overall condition of the fleet.
-You can also compare the performance of the aircraft types.
-Like in the example below.
+In this way, you can monitor the overall condition of the fleet.
+You can also compare the performance of the aircraft types, like in the example below.

 You could also use a simple table for this purpose, of course.
-But, thanks to the aircraft images and index bars, you will dive into information more easily with an aircraft list.
+But, thanks to the aircraft images and index bars, you will dive into information more efficiently with an aircraft list.

 Or get in touch with us to learn more about our way to visualize your airline’s information.